-This project will research options to expand the functionality, ease of use, and adoption levels for Moodle, our current learning management system (LMS) and explore whether our LMS goals may be better achieved through the adoption of a different system.
-This description will be updated once the scope, team, timeline, and goals have been determined.
+This project will research options to expand the functionality, ease of use, and adoption levels for Moodle, our current learning management system (LMS) and explore whether our LMS goals may be better achieved through the adoption of a different system such as Canvas by Instructure or enhancements to the existing LMS.

 9/23/2014: Eight faculty members, 11 courses and approximately 188 students are participating in the fall investigation of Canvas LMS.
 No technical or functional issues have been received from faculty or students to date.
 We will begin developing a cost-benefit analysis document in October to lay out the potential costs for a Canvas production system in comparison with the costs for potential modifications to Moodle.

 8/21/2014: Faculty have been building their courses in Canvas and student enrollment files have been scheduled for daily refresh.
 Testing with students identified a problem with image displays when using the most current version of Chrome,; this will be addressed with the vendor.
 Student notifications will be sent out once faculty have published their courses - we are ready for the fall term to start!